List of presidents of socialist Vietnam: Notes

 a.
 These numbers are official.
 The "—" denotes acting head of state.
 The first column shows how many presidents there have been in Vietnamese history, while the second show how many presidents there was in that state.

 b.
-Concurrently serving as the Chairman of the Workers' Party of Vietnam.
+Concurrently served as the Chairman of the Workers' Party of Vietnam.

 c.
-Concurrently serving as the General Secretary of the Communist Party of Vietnam.
+Concurrently served as the General Secretary of the Communist Party of Vietnam from 14 July to 18 December 1986.

 d.
+Concurrently served as the General Secretary of the Communist Party of Vietnam.

+e.
 Concurrently serving as the General Secretary of the Communist Party of Vietnam since 3 August 2024.

-e.
+f.
 Except Huỳnh Thúc Kháng, an independent who served as Acting President from May to October 1946.

-f.
+g.
 Also known as North Vietnam following the 1954 Geneva Conference.